To Do

 • If you are considering a career in a health profession (Medicine, Veterinary, Nursing, Physician Assistant, Public Health, Physical Therapy, Optometry, etc.), please review this web page and contact our pre-health office at pre-health@mtholyoke.edu to discuss which classes you should register for.

 • Submit your First Year Seminar preferences!
-Students starting classes in the fall will receive more information via email on May 17; your preferences will be due May 30.
+Students starting classes in the fall will receive more information via email on May 15; your preferences will be due May 27.
 Students starting classes in the spring will receive instructions in mid-October via email for submitting their preferences.

-• Register for classes during the June registration period for students starting classes in the fall and, in November for students starting classes in the spring.
+• Register for classes during the June registration period for students starting classes in the fall and in November for students starting classes in the spring.
 New students should check "Approvals, Holds, and Registration Access times" in my.mtholyoke in mid-June (students starting classes in the fall) or early November (students starting classes in the spring) to get the exact date and time range during which you can register.

 • Health and Wellness

-• If you have current prescriptions medications you need to continue while on campus, we encourage you to make arrangements for those prescription medications to be transferred to Community, A Walgreens Pharmacy for delivery to Mount Holyoke's Pattie Groves Health Center for ease of pick up.
+• If you have current prescriptions medications you need to continue while on campus, we encourage you to make arrangements for those prescription medications to be transferred to Community, A Walgreens Specialty Pharmacy for delivery to Mount Holyoke's Pattie Groves Health Center for ease of pick up.

 • An email from Gallagher Student Health, the college's health insurance partner, will be sent in June to all domestic students matriculating this fall.
+The email will contain login information for students seeking to waive or enroll in SHIP.

 • Domestic students whose home insurance does not meet the Massachusetts minimum coverage criteria, and all international students will be automatically enrolled in SHIP.

-• Complete the required Alcohol & Drug Awareness On-Line Training, a program designed to help students make healthier decisions related to alcohol and other drugs.
-You will receive a personalized link in August to complete the training.
+• The Alcohol & Drug Awareness course is designed to help you make safer and more informed decisions related to alcohol and other drugs.

 • Mental Health and Counseling Service

-• The Counseling Service provides brief, problem-focused counseling, urgent care appointments, therapy/support groups, a 24/7 Care and Support Line, and prescribing services at no additional cost for enrolled students during the academic year.
+• The Counseling Service provides brief, relational, strengths-based counseling, urgent care appointments, therapy/support groups, a 24/7 Care and Support Line, and prescribing services at no additional cost for enrolled students during the academic year.
 Students who would benefit from longer-term counseling, specialized or intensive treatment, or psychological testing will be referred to appropriate campus or community resources.

 • Students who are interested in regular, weekly meetings with a counselor should consider arranging for off-campus care before arriving on campus, as off-campus providers tend to fill their schedules quickly.
 Contact your insurance for a list of local providers or contact the Counseling Service for a referral.